The Academic Program

 The MALS degree requires the completion of nine units of course work.
 One Reed unit is the equivalent of four semester or six quarter hours.
 Each student selects an individual program, incorporating the following degree requirements:

 - Eight units of courses.
 A minimum of four of the eight units must be in Reed courses at the graduate level (numbered 500 or higher); no more than four units from 300- and 400-level undergraduate classes may be applied to the eight required course units.

 Exceptions to the above requirements must be approved in advance by the Committee on Graduate Studies.
-Petitions should be addressed to the committee no later than the first day of classes of the term preceding the degree paper.
+Petitions should be addressed to the committee no later than the first day of classes of the term preceding the thesis.

-The program does not specify a minimum number of courses required in a field of principal interest.
-The student’s total program, however, must lead to a clearly defined objective and must be approved by the Committee on Graduate Studies when the student applies for admission to candidacy.
+As noted above, the MALS program is not intended for those students who seek the specificity of a single academic focus.
+While students may have an area or two of primary interest, they must be willing to place their interests in a broader context and possibly explore course work in unfamiliar disciplines.
+As such, the program does not specify a minimum number of courses required in a field of principal interest.
+The student’s total program, however, should lead to a clearly defined objective and must be approved by the Committee on Graduate Studies when the student applies for admission to candidacy.
 A faculty adviser and the director of the program will assist students in designing a course of study that will meet their particular intellectual interests while providing a broad academic base.